Skip to Content

 Opera enthusiasts can enjoy classical performances at the famous Bavarian State Opera; others can visit the exhibits at the Haus der Kunst, a renowned museum of modern and contemporary art featuring the best of today’s artistic production.

-Altstadt-Lehel is also attractive to culinary enthusiasts since it’s filled with an eclectic blend of cafes, restaurants, and beer gardens.
+Altstadt-Lehel attractive to culinary enthusiasts since it’s filled with an eclectic blend of cafes, restaurants, and beer gardens.
 You can savor the traditional Bavarian cuisine, such as pretzels, sausages, and schnitzels, and sip from the locally brewed beers.

-But, there’s also plenty of choice for those who are more into international cuisine — from Italian trattorias to Asian fusion bistros, there’s something for every kind of palate in the center of Munich.
+But, there’s plenty of choice for those who are more into international cuisine — from Italian trattorias to Asian fusion bistros, there’s something for every kind of palate in the center of Munich.

-This neighborhood is also perfect for those of you seeking some retail therapy.
+This neighborhood is perfect for those of you seeking some retail therapy.
 The big-brand names can be found on the bustling Kaufingerstrasse, while the expensive designer labels can be found on the exclusive Maximilianstrasse.

 Since this is the center of Munich, accommodation is generally pretty expensive, and options range from mid-range to luxury hotels.